filipkorus/swift-app/README.md

 ```shell
 docker compose up
 ```
+**NOTE**: When running the application for the first time, the database will be starting a little bit longer.
+Wait for the application to start listening on [localhost:8080](http://localhost:8080).

 To force rebuild the image add the `--build` flag at the end of the command.

 ## Run tests in Docker